diyscif/diyscif/scif-thesis.md

 avoid leaks or structure-borne sound bridges. [@moeser2009, p.
 276]

-In order to evaluate the solution on a whole system level, including floors and ceilings, one combines the walls R~W~ value as described in Chapter 4.2 with the longitudinal sound attenuation R~L,w~ of the four flanking components (two walls, ceiling, and floor) in a stepwise addition scheme specified in DIN 4109-1.
+In order to evaluate the solution on a whole system level, including floors and ceilings, one combines the walls R~W~ value as described in [_section 4.3_](#acoustic-attenuation) with the longitudinal sound attenuation R~L,w~ of the four flanking components (two walls, ceiling, and floor) in a stepwise addition scheme specified in DIN 4109-1.
 The result is a total resulting sound reduction index R'~w,R~ expressed in dB. [@tichelmann2000, p.
 34]

 ![Stepwise Addition Scheme DIN 4109-1 [@tichelmann2000, p.
 34]](images/din4109-1.png){height=50%}